moefh/ee-tools/README.md

 # ee-tools

-This is a collection of small web tools for to help a newbie like me with electronics projects.
-Every tool is designed to be used in the browser with no need of a server (except maybe a web server to serve the static files).
+This is a collection of small web tools to help a newbie like me with electronics projects.
+Each tool is designed to be used in the browser with no need of a server, so they can be used locally or with a web server serving static pages.

 ## Perfboard Planner